IngmarBitter/defenders/md/Salvation/EternalSecurity.md

 sincere believer, then questioning your salvation is wrong.
 It is not a sign of humility or showing your awareness of your sins; to question your salvation shows a lack of faith in the promise of God to save you.
 It is often a sign that you question whether God is big enough or gracious enough to forgive your sin.
-If you trust in the substitutionary death of Christ on the cross, then you should have assurance of your salvation (1 in.
-5:13).
+If you trust in the substitutionary death of Christ on the cross, then you should have assurance of your salvation (1 John 5:13).
 If you have wandered from the Lord, then you should repent and return to Christ lest you harden your heart, reject him and lose your salvation.
 Peter warned us to be on guard lest we be carried away by evil men and fall from our "secure position" (2 Pet.
 3:17).
 Rest assured, your salvation is secure, as long as you remain in faith.
 Your God is big enough to forgive your sins.